Tue, 05/12/2020 - 10:00am

 3. Students Learn to Interact Remotely with People They Never Meet

 In the modern workforce, it’s possible to work with people you never meet in person.
-This requires a number of skills, such as being able to communicate well through email and text message, that were not part of education a decade ago.
+This requires a number of skills, such as being able to communicate well through email and text, that were not part of education a decade ago.
 This can be challenging because you are learning to communicate in an environment where you have no body language or other nonverbal cues to read.
 This is a highly sought-after skill to effectively interact in an electronic age.

 4. Increased Self-Discipline Is Needed in Online Environments